The best smart plugs right now

 More importantly, the price of this product makes it cheaper than buying three individual smart plugs and plugging them into an extension strip.

-6. Lightwave Generation 2 smart sockets
+The best integrated smart plug is the Lightwave Generation 2 smart sockets

 If you don’t want a clunky old smart plug sticking out of your wall, the Lightwave Generation 2 Smart Socket is the way to go.
 You’ll need a bit of DIY skill to replace an existing double socket, but you get a far neater experience.